Admitting now

 01 — Definition

-Medical detoxification is the process of safely clearing a substance from the body under clinical supervision, while medically managing the withdrawal symptoms that follow.
-For severe alcohol or opioid dependency, unsupervised detox is genuinely dangerous — alcohol withdrawal can cause seizures and delirium tremens; opioid withdrawal, while rarely fatal, is intensely painful and drives nearly-universal relapse without medical support.
+withdrawal monitoringification is the process of safely clearing a substance from the body under clinical supervision, while clinically managing the withdrawal symptoms that follow.
+For severe alcohol or opioid dependency, unsupervised withdrawal support is genuinely dangerous — alcohol withdrawal can cause seizures and delirium tremens; opioid withdrawal, while rarely fatal, is intensely painful and drives nearly-universal relapse without support.

 At SimranShri, detox is not a standalone service.
-It is the first clinical phase of a full residential programme — typically 5 to 21 days depending on substance and severity, followed immediately by structured therapy, family integration, and aftercare planning.
-A detox-only programme, with no therapy or aftercare, is not medically or clinically sufficient to produce sustained recovery.
+It is the first clinical phase of a full residential programme — varies by clinical assessment depending on substance and severity, followed immediately by structured therapy, family integration, and aftercare guidance.
+A detox-only programme, with no therapy or aftercare, is not clinically or clinically sufficient to produce sustained recovery.
 Evidence is unambiguous on this point.

-Our medical detox program operates on four principles: safety first (continuous vitals monitoring, on-site psychiatric supervision), substance-specific protocols (what works for alcohol does not work for heroin), symptom dignity (aggressive management of tremors, anxiety, pain, and sleep disruption), and seamless handoff to the therapy phase (no gap between physical stabilisation and psychological work).
+Our withdrawal monitoring program operates on four principles: safety first (continuous vitals monitoring, on-site psychiatric supervision), substance-specific protocols (what works for alcohol does not work for heroin), symptom dignity (aggressive management of tremors, anxiety, pain, and sleep disruption), and seamless handoff to the therapy phase (no gap between physical stabilisation and psychological work).

 02 — Recognising the signs

-Not every addiction requires inpatient medical detox, but many do.
+Not every addiction requires inpatient withdrawal monitoring, but many do.
 The signs below indicate clinically risky withdrawal that should never be attempted at home.

 01